AdaChain: A Learned Adaptive Blockchain: Architecture Landscape

-\sparagraph{Execute-Order-validate (XOV).} Hyperledger Fabric~\cite{androulaki2018hyperledger} presents the XOV architecture (which was first introduced by Eve~\cite{kapritsos2012all} in the context of Byzantine fault-tolerant SMR) by switching the order of the ordering and execution phases such that transactions are simulated fully in parallel before being ordered in the ordering phase.
+\sparagraph{Execute-Order-Validate (XOV).} Hyperledger Fabric~\cite{androulaki2018hyperledger} presents the XOV architecture (which was first introduced by Eve~\cite{kapritsos2012all} in the context of Byzantine fault-tolerant SMR) by switching the order of the ordering and execution phases such that transactions are simulated fully in parallel before being ordered in the ordering phase.
 Since it utilizes early execution, XOV requires an MVCC validation phase to invalidate all transactions that are simulated on stale data, and commits only the validated transactions to the world-state and the blockchain ledger.
-This early execution enables XOV to perform well on contention-free workloads such as \wC.
-On the other hanad, XOV demonstrates poor performance under contentious and write-heavy workloads, such as \wB and \wD, due to the high percentage of invalidated transactions.
+This early execution enables XOV to perform well on contention-free workloads such as \C. On the other hand, XOV demonstrates poor performance under contentious and write-heavy workloads, such as \B and \D, due to the high percentage of invalidated transactions.
+Similarly, as network delay increases, XOV suffers from inconsistent world states among peers as well as stale reads, and thus significantly degraded performance~\cite{chacko2021my}.